Be Inspired

 In Year R teachers target the skills from the EYFS Framework and also use Development Matters and their practitioner knowledge of child development to support them in developing a bespoke curriculum whereby they support and extend children through physical challenges in the environment and interactions from adults.
 PE is taught explicitly by class teacher on a weekly basis who teach the children fundamental skills in balance, dance, gymnastics and multi-skills.

+At Oakwood, pupils continue to fundamental movement skills.
+They build on their learning in dance and gymnastics and target and striking and fielding games are introduced.
 In Year 2 children build further on the skills introduced in Year 1, giving them time to develop greater competency, control and confidence.
 Athletics and net and wall games are also introduced.

 At Greenfields, in Year 3, children start to apply the fundamental skills to more recognisable sports.
 We make use of our on-site tennis club and coaches are used to support the teaching and learning.

-Y3: Fundamentals
+Sporting Fundamentals

 Ball Skills